Georgie Porgie: Origins and variations

 These appeared in The Kentish Coronal (1841), where the rhyme was described as an "old ballad" with the name spelled "Georgy Peorgy".
 That version persisted through most of the 19th century and was later illustrated by Kate Greenaway in 1881.
 It was also quoted by Rudyard Kipling in the story named after it, published in 1891.

-James Orchard Halliwell did not record the words in his collection of The nursery rhymes of England, but in the fifth edition of 1853 he included a variant:
+James Halliwell-Phillipps did not record the words in his first collection of The Nursery Rhymes of England, but in the fifth edition of 1853 he included a variant: